AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/discover-and-engage-with-channels.md

 1. Select **Channels** from the top navigation bar.

+   >[!NOTE]
+   >
+   >If you unable to view Channels in the navigation bar, contact your Administrator.

    <br> The **Channels** page opens with the **All** tab displayed by default.

    ![Channels Page All Tab](assets/channels-page-all-tab.png)